anton-kirschhock/AntonsDevSpace/content/posts/yarp-reverse-proxy/index.md

 It is even better!
 You can include it in your Aspire (backend) project, include your service defaults, and it also traces proxy-requests in the aspire dashboard - perfectly to trace errors:
 ![Aspire dashboard showing the traces](image.png)

+## lets summarize

+So is YARP the perfect reverse proxy?
+Depends on a couple of criterias:

+- Your DevOps team have no hard dependency on Nginx or another reverse proxy
+- Your Dev (and DevOps) team are familiar with C# and are not affraid of some code-action

+In general, A .Net hardend team which is searching to unify their solution to a more dotNet based stack can use YARP for sure!
+I think it is really a good choise together with Aspire and the concept of ServiceDefaults, to unify telemetry and logging.
+No more log-collectors to get the Nginx logs!

 Well that's all that I got prepared for today!
-You can check all the related Source code at the GitHub Repository.
+You can check all the related Source code at the [GitHub Repository ](https://github.com/anton-kirschhock/yarp-a-quick-intro)I prepared for you guys.

 Keep posted for more articles and... - Don't forget to C# too! 👋